dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 As an alternative you can define default HTTP headers used to fetch an import without changing the dhall file itself.
 This even works for nested imports.

-Such headers must be defined for each Url (and port) as a nested Map:
+Such headers must be defined for each URL (and port) as a nested `Map`:
 ```
 List { mapKey : Text, mapValue : List { mapKey : Text, mapValue : Text } }
 ```